syvokobyla/world_cup_scraper/README.md

 ## Workflow notes

+1. Plain HTML sites are parsed with BeautifulSoup.
+Javascript-rendered ones rely on Selenium: automation that runs headless browser.

-1. Navigation to correct match link is made by text processing/analysis.
-The chain of words for navigation have to be provided.
-Example for SkyBet: ['Football', 'Competitions', 'World Cup 2018', 'Outrights', 'World Cup 2018 Winner'].
+2. In either case, crawler will first navigate to the page with the result table by looking for links with relevant text, like ['Football', 'Competitions', 'World Cup 2018', 'Outrights', 'World Cup 2018 Winner'].
 At the moment list of that words are hardcoded.
 In the future it can be configured if necessary.

+3. After we got to the outrights page, scrape the table.
+We do it by locating an "anchor" element first.
+Anchor element contains some team name.
+Then we look for its siblings.
+This constitues a list of all teams.

 ## Warnings
 1. At the moment part of work for https://mobile.bet365.com/ is not finished.